particle-iot/docs/src/content/hardware/community/input-protection.md

 ![IN4](/assets/images/hardware-community/input-protection/in4.png)

 - The input signal is `IN4` in this example.
-- It connects to `A0` though and analog or digital input can be used.
+- It connects to `A0` though any analog or digital input can be used.
 - The 100&ohm; resistor protects against excessive current through the diode.
 - If the input voltage is negative, the diode shunts it to ground, protecting the MCU.
 - If the input signal is slightly more than 3.3V, the diode shunts it to 3V3, protecting the MCU.